- A guide for investors who want to add NIO stock to their portfolio.

 NIO Inc. (NYSE: NIO) is a Chinese company that designs, develops, manufactures and sells smart electric vehicles and provides power solutions and other value-added services.
 NIO was founded in 2014 and is headquartered in Shanghai.
 The company listed its shares on the New York Stock Exchange in 2018.

-NIO’s planned listing on the Hong Kong Stock Exchange may be delayed till 2022.
-To buy their shares on the NYSE, follow this guide.
+NIO also listed on the Hong Kong Stock Exchange in 2022.
+To buy their stocks on the NYSE from Australia, follow this guide.

 New to trading the US markets?
 Read our complete guide to buying US stock.

 NIO designs, manufactures and sells smart, connected electric vehicles.
 It also makes a variety of vehicle charging solutions, including home and public charging.
 It also offers various value-added services to its users including a service package, battery payment arrangements and vehicle financing and third-party liability and car damage insurance.
 The company has a strategic collaboration with Mobileye (owned by Intel) for developing automated and autonomous vehicles for consumers.

 The company chose Norway, an EV hotspot, for its entry into international markets by offering a European version of ES8, its flagship electric SUV, in September 2021 and its ET7 sedan in 2022.